rust-lang-ru/book/rustbook-en/nostarch/chapter06.md

 This example also meets the exhaustiveness requirement because we’re explicitly ignoring all other values in the last arm; we haven’t forgotten anything.

-Finally, we'll change the rules of the game one more time, so that nothing else happens on your turn if you roll anything other than a 3 or a 7.
+Finally, we’ll change the rules of the game one more time, so that nothing else happens on your turn if you roll anything other than a 3 or a 7.
 We can express that by using the unit value (the empty tuple type we mentioned in “The Tuple Type” section) as the code that goes with the `_` arm: